lsst-dm/dmtn-308/index.rst

 Data Volume & Retention
 -----------------------

-The APDB is designed to retain data for a 1-year period.
+The Alert Production Database (APDB) is designed to retain data for a 1-year period.
-While, ideally, the PPDB would retain data for the lifetime of the project, which is currently planned for 10 years, this may turn out to be infeasible.
+The PPDB would ideally retain data for the lifetime of the project, which is currently planned for 10 years.
 Based on scheduling considerations of Data Release Processing (DRP), a data retention of 2 years will be considered as a minimum requirement.
+..
+More information from Gregory here on why the 2 years is a minimum requirement

-The following table provides an estimate of the data volume for the PPDB over the course of the project.
+The following table provides an estimation of stored data volume for the PPDB.

 .. list-table:: PPDB Data Volume Projects
    :header-rows: 1

-   * - **Visit**
+   * - **Single Visit**
      - 190 MB
    * - **Nightly**
      - 190 GB